open-telemetry/opentelemetry-specification/specification/glossary.md

 ### Instrumentation Scope

-A logical unit of the application code with which the emitted telemetry can be associated with.
+A logical unit of the application code with which the emitted telemetry can be associated.
 It is typically the developer's choice to decide what denotes a reasonable instrumentation scope.
 The most common approach is to use the [instrumentation library](#instrumentation-library) as the scope, however other scopes are also common, e.g. a module, a package, or a class can be chosen as